 During our trip, the fishing was slow.
 I caught a barracuda and David caught a lumberjack.
 The crew then prepared us fresh ceviche and guacamole.
 The best part about this excursion was snorkeling.
 You’ll be able to see sea turtles, stingrays, and a huge assortment of colorful fish.

 For the day, it was $400 for a private boat and 2 crew members.
 If you’re going with a group of people, this is a pretty affordable excursion!

 Visit An Ecological Water Theme Park

 The main two Ecological parks in Cancun are Xel-Ha and Xcaret.
 We visited Xel-Ha during our trip to Playa Del Carmen.
 They bussed us over to the park from our hotel and gave us access to food and drinks (alcoholic and non-alcoholic) throughout the day.
-The water at these parks is usually a mixture between salt and freshwater, so the water can be blurry (so, be warned!).
-The parks also offer its guest a chance to swim with dolphins at an added expense.
+The water at these parks is usually a mixture of salt and freshwater, so the water can be blurry (so, be warned!).
+The parks also offer it’s guests a chance to swim with dolphins at an added expense.
 If it’s an experience you’ve never tried before, you should consider crossing that off your bucket list while you’re there!

 Our excursion cost us about $100 per person, which included all of the food, drinks, and transportation.